MicrosoftDocs/security/zero-trust/networks.md

 > [Learn about implementing an end-to-end Zero Trust strategy for data](https://aka.ms/ZTData).

-### Threat protection: Machine learning-based threat protection and filtering with context-based signals
+### V. Threat protection: Machine learning-based threat protection and filtering with context-based signals

 For further threat protection, turn on [Azure DDoS Protection Standard](https://docs.microsoft.com/azure/virtual-network/ddos-protection-overview) to constantly monitor your Azure-hosted application traffic, use ML-based frameworks to baseline and detect volumetric traffic floods, and apply automatic mitigations.